EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ```

 ## Sending and Receiving Packets
-We will assume that a networking library is used such that one can respond to incoming messages on the network that are deserialized.
+We will assume that a networking library is used such that one can respond to incoming messages on the network that are deserialized into `Packet`s.
 Furthermore we will assume that the networking library handles the receiving and sending of packets asynchronously which means that the program will not block to receive not-yet-arrived messages.
 Handling networking events asynchronously is typically done through an "event loop" whereby a loop constantly checks for networking activity.
 When network activity is detected, any listeners interesting in that activity will be notified.

 Asynchronous operations will allow us to have a game that updates in realtime.
 For these reasons, the Java library Netty will be used as it satisfies these criteria and presents a high level abstraction to handle networking operations.
 We will not go into much details about Netty but the design of the networking portion of the game is heavily influenced by Netty's capabilities.

-Packets will either be send through TCP or UDP.
+Packets will either be sent through TCP or UDP.
 TCP is a networking protocol that guarantees reliability in the sense that packets cannot be lost in transmission and that packets will arrive in the order they were sent.
-These guarantees however comes at the cost of performance as maintaining these guarantees have overhead.
+These guarantees however comes at the cost of performance as maintaining these guarantees creates overhead.
 For this reason we will utilize TCP to send critical information that do not need to be delivered as quickly as possible.
 Packets sent over TCP include all packets but the `PlayerInput` packet.
 When time is a constraint and we need to maximize data throughput, the UDP protocol will be utilized.
 Packets sent over UDP are not guaranteed to arrive nor are guaranteed to be received in the order they were sent.
-UDP however does guarantee that packets remain in tact and are not split.
+UDP however does guarantee that packets remain intact and are not split.
 UDP has low overhead and is used for the `PlayerInput` and `Synchronization` packets.
 What these packets are for are discussed momentarily.

-## Setting up the Server and Client
+## Setting up the Game Server and Game Client
 The classes `GameServer` and `GameClient` should be made to handle the networking operations of the server and client, respectively.
 To construct a `GameServer` one should pass a `hostname: String`, `portTcp: int`, `portUdp: int`, and `gameMap: File`.
 The first 4 parameters define where the TCP and UDP channels of the server should bind to and the last parameter defines the map that the server should let clients play on.
 The `GameServer` should have a `launchServer` method that creates a TCP channel on the address `hostname:portTcp` and a UDP channel on the address `hostname:portUDP`.
 How this is done is beyond the scope of this design, and one should refer to the networking library's documentation.
+We will also not discuss the steps needed to expose the server to other computers which requires configuring firewalls and network settings, all of which are beyond the scope of this design.

 The `GameClient` class should be constructed from the following parameters: `serverIp: String`, `serverPortTcp: int`, and `serverPortUdp`.
-These parameters define what computer on the network should be contact and the ports that need to connected to in order to establish communications with the server.
+These parameters define what computer on the network should be contacted and the ports that need to connected to in order to establish communications with the server.

 There needs to be a method `establishConnection` which starts a connection to the server in accordance with the aforementioned parameters.
 Again, how this is done will vary depending on the library used, and the library's documentation should be consulted.
 It should be noted that when establishing a UDP connection on the client's side, the client should bind to address `0` which informs the operating system to find a suitable port that the outside world can use to communicate with this client over UDP.
 We will assume that `establishConnection` will populate two private fields `udpChannel` and `tcpChannel` in the class that can be accessed through getters to allow those instantiating the `GameClient` to send messages to the server over a channel of their choosing.

 Pairing with this `establishConnection` should be a `close` method that closes all channels.
 Next, this `GameClient` needs a user interface through which the user can interact with.
 Thus there needs to be a method `launchClient` that takes a JavaFX `Stage` and fills the window with a user interface.
-We will be creating a class `ClientLocalGame` that implements `GameScene`, and this class should be suitable for rendering onto the window using the techniques mentioned above for local games.
+We will be creating a class `ClientLocalGame` that implements `GameScene`, and this class should be suitable for rendering onto the window using the techniques mentioned above for non-networked, local games.

 Finally the `GameClient` needs to have a field `updateHandlerHook: ClientUpdateHandler` where `ClientUpdateHandler` is an interface that allows one to customize how they would like to respond to updates coming into the client from the server.
 The code is listed below, and it is straightforward what each method does.
 Each method is invoked the moment the client receives a `Packet` that matches the name and parameter in the method.
 Everytime a `GameClient` is constructed this `ClientUpdateHandler` should be filled in with a custom implementation.
 Because networking implementations details will differ, we will simply assume that one is able to invoke the correct method in `updateHandlerHook` the moment a packet arrives either via TCP or UDP.